-'''
+- FH algorithm:

--\alpha = 0.5 (Gaussian smoothing parameter)
+- $\alpha = 0.5$ (Gaussian smoothing parameter),

-'''

-- -k = 300
+- -k = 300,

-- Minimum component size m: 20
+- Minimum component size m: 20.

-- Lucas & Kanade optical flow algorithm:
+- LK optical flow algorithm:

-- window size: $\omega_x = \omega_y = 5$
+- window size: $\omega_x = \omega_y = 5$,

-- pyramidal implementation: regular pyramid, 4 levels
+- pyramidal implementation: regular pyramid, 4 levels.

-- Tracking algorithm:
+- · Tracking algorithm:

-- Threholds: τ_F : 100, τ_M : 20%
+- Threholds: τ_F : 100, τ_M : 20%,

-- Erosion: 3×3 cross style structuring element, 3 runs
+- Erosion: 3×3 cross style structuring element, 3 runs,

-- Number of feature points: 500
+- Number of feature points: 500,

-- Look-back frames e: 20
+- Look-back frames e: 20.

 The use of good parameters for the segmentation is essential.
 Sometimes, an object melted with the background, and it was impossible to perform a tracking operation.
 Changing α , k or m sometimes helped here, but not always.
+Using different segmentation techniques will lead to the same problems.
+Using other visual ques, like shape of the object maight help in overcoming these problems with segmentation.